 Abstract (250 words)

-An understanding of trophic strategies of plankton is crucially important to get proper information about plankton ecosystem and its functioning.
-For example, the presence of mixotrophs influences primary production, energy transfer to higher trophic levels, and carbon export to deep water.
-Moreover, many of the planktonic organisms have the ability to adjust their strategies according to the environmental conditions.
-Mathematical models with proper adjustment of trophic strategies of plankton with environmental conditions are lacking.
-Here we developed a trait-based model of unicellular plankton considering size as the master trait together with other three traits determining trophic strategies: investments in photosynthesis, nutrient uptake, and phagotrophy.
-We run our model in 1D vertical water column setup along a latitudinal gradient.
-Differences in successional patterns of different size groups of plankton with their strategies are observed at different latitudes.
-Fractional contribution of biomasses and primary production from different groups of plankton resemble observations.
-We also found that mixotrophs (especially obligate mixotrophs) dominate the lower latitude waters.
+Understanding of trophic strategies of plankton is crucial to describe plankton ecosystem structure and function.
+For example, the presence of mixotrophs increases both primary production and the efficiency of energy transfer to higher trophic levels, and photo-acclimation is used by phototrophs to deal with varying light conditions.
+Mathematical models with proper adjustment of trophic strategies of plankton according to environmental conditions are lacking.
+Here we develop a trait-based model of unicellular plankton with cell size as the master trait and three investment traits that determine trophic strategies: investments in photosynthesis, nutrient uptake, and phagotrophy.
+The model use optimization of trophic strategy to reduce the number of state variables.
+We use the model to study the latitudinal variation of emergent plankton community structure in 1D vertical water column.
+The model reproduces observed latitudinal patterns in biomass and primary production.
+Lower latitude waters have a stable deep chlorophyll maximum dominated by obligate mixotrophs, while higher latitudes have a seasonal succession with ??. + Some words about differences in function.
+The models’ ability to adapt to different environmental conditions combined with its simple structure and few state variables makes it well suited for global simulation studies.